Doctor Who missing episodes: Overseas broadcasters that purchased missing episodes

 Note that on occasion some broadcasters purchased Doctor Who telerecordings (usually 16 mm) but subsequently cancelled the order.

 Nigerian television has been a particularly fruitful source for episode recovery; a total of 15 out of the 50 episodes recovered since 1978 have been reclaimed from Nigeria, leading to the completion of three full serials (The Time Meddler, The War Machines, and The Enemy of the World) and the near completion of a fourth (The Web of Fear).

 The Time Meddler and The War Machines

 In October 1984, Ian Levine found various episodes in the RKTV archive in Nigeria.
-These included former New Zealand copies of "The Watcher", "A Battle of Wits", and "Checkmate", along with a redundant copy of "The Meddling Monk" and the former New Zealand copies of Episodes 1, 3 & 4 of The War Machines, along with another copy of Episode 2 (which was already found in 1978) in the RKTV archive in Nigeria, meaning that "The Time Meddler" and "The War Machines" were finally complete.
+These included former New Zealand copies of "The Watcher", "A Battle of Wits", and "Checkmate", along with a redundant copy of "The Meddling Monk" and the former New Zealand copies of Episodes 1, 3 and 4 of The War Machines, along with another copy of Episode 2 (which was already found in 1978) in the RKTV archive in Nigeria, meaning that "The Time Meddler" and "The War Machines" were finally complete.